rsata/redis-proxy/readme.md

 * Cached GET, Global expiry, LRU eviction, Fixed key size: 1 hour
 * Configuration: 30 minutes
 * System tests: 2 hours
-* Platform: 8 hours - took some time getting familiar with Docker, in particular multiple docker containers with the proxy and Redis
+* Platform: 5 hours - took some time getting familiar with Docker, in particular multiple docker containers with the proxy and Redis
 * Single-click build and test: 1 hour
 * Documentation: 1 hour
+* General research, learning new tools, etc. 6 hours

 ## A list of the requirements that you did not implement and the reasons for omitting them.
 * Sequential concurrent processing: handled by node by default